Menu

 Many people are looking for a buy-to-let mortgage based on rental income only, essentially a loan with no proof of income required.
 It’s common for some lenders to ask questions about your holidays and how often you get your hair cut, which, in the case of a BTL property mortgage, many would think a bit silly!

-Some lenders want a buy-to-let mortgage minimum income requirement, but some lenders don’t care too much.
+Some lenders have a minimum income requirement for buy-to-let mortgages, but others don’t care much.

 EQUITY RELEASE OPTIONS WORTH CONSIDERING: